-Some groups I have worked with and delivered presentations to include: Steamboat Springs Winter Sports Club, MN Wild Leadership Summit, NCAA Inclusion Forum, Gustavus Women in Leadership (GWiL), USA Swimming & Diving, Japanese Women Coaches Academy, Social Justice through Sport & Exercise Psychology Conference, B1G Ten Conference, Wellesley College Athletics, Smith College Athletics, United Soccer Coaches (formerly NSCAA), Minnesota Interscholastic Athletic Administrators Association (MnIAAA), MIAC Student Athlete Leadership Conference, NCAA Inclusion
+Some organizations I have worked with and delivered presentations to include: WeCOACH NCAA Women Coaches Academy & Academy 2.0, US Women’s Rugby Conference, National Dance Coaches Association, US Ski & Snowboard, Steamboat Springs Winter Sports Club, MN Wild Leadership Summit, NCAA Inclusion Forum, Gustavus Women in Leadership (GWiL), USA Swimming & Diving, Japanese Women Coaches Academy, Social Justice through Sport & Exercise Psychology Conference, B1G Ten Conference, Wellesley College Athletics, Smith College Athletics, United Soccer Coaches (formerly NSCAA), Minnesota Interscholastic Athletic Administrators Association (MnIAAA), MIAC Student Athlete Leadership Conference, NCAA Inclusion

 Forum, Minneapolis Area Athena Awards, St. Paul Area Athena Awards, Association of Women’s Collegiate Hockey Coaches, Naples-Florida CEHD University of Minnesota Alumni Association, MIAC/UMAC Educational Symposium for Coaches, Athletic Directors and Athletes, Water Polo Women Coaches Symposium, Sports Dentistry Conference, Fairview Hospital Sideline Review for Athletic Trainers, USA Hockey American Development Model Symposium, Prior Lake Soccer Club, NCAA Women Coaches Academy, Alliance for Women Coaches Huddle, espnW Summit, International Working Group on Women in Sport, American Association University Women (AAUW; Mpls, St. Paul, and St. Cloud chapters), Minnesota State High School Coaches Association, Minnesota State High School Girls’ Basketball Coaches Association, Minnesota State High School Softball Coaches Association, Eagan Athletic Association, Minnesota Youth Soccer Association, National Association for Girls and Women in Sport, USA Hockey, Up 2 Us, Algerian Basketball Federation, American-Israeli Friendship League, Ortonville MN School District coaching staff, St. Cloud State University Athletic Department, Carleton College and Augsburg College student athletes, Mayo Action on Obesity Summit, University of Minnesota Alumni Association, Prior Lake Rotary, Detroit Lakes Rotary, Women’s Philanthropic Leadership Circle, Minnesota Lynx, United States Tennis Association Teacher’s Conference, National Youth Sport Program, St. Cloud State Women On Wednesday Symposium, University of Nevada Soccer Coaching Symposium, Applied Research Consortium for Youth Development, Think Hockey Summer Camps, Tennis: Europe!, Blogs With Balls, Forest Lake Traveling Basketball Association.